Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: Case : nondegenerate commensurability, exact degeneracy, and fragmentation

-The six-body system is the first value of $n$ for which $C_n$-equivariance and \emph{single-trace} choreography generically diverge.
-In contrast to the lower cases $n=4,5$, three inequivalent internal symmetry sectors coexist (two doublets and one Nyquist singlet), so that even maximally resonant, superintegrable periodic motion need not collapse into one geometric trace.
-This section makes the mechanism explicit and exhibits the generic emergence of \emph{choreographic fragmentation}.
+The six-body system is the first value of $n$ for which three inequivalent internal symmetry sectors coexist: two doublets and one Nyquist singlet.
+In contrast to the lower cases $n=4,5$, two independent resonance ratios appear, so that even maximally resonant superintegrable periodic motion need not collapse into a single geometric trace.
+The new phenomenon at $n=6$ is therefore not a failure of full $C_6$-equivariance to imply choreography, but the proliferation of periodic resonant motions with reduced symmetry, together with the distinguished role of exact degeneracies that can restore an effective one-sector structure and thereby support a genuine six-body choreography.

+For $n=6$, the internal dynamics already exhibits symmetry-induced modal degeneracies: the branches $\ell=1,2$ are $D_6$ doublets, while $\ell=3$ is the Nyquist singlet.
+Against this background, the resonance $1{:}2{:}3$ is a case of nondegenerate commensurability among three distinct branches, whereas $1{:}2{:}2$ introduces an additional exact spectral degeneracy, $\Omega_2=\Omega_3$.
+Both may support genuine six-body choreographies, but through different mechanisms.